-- Under 30 CFR § 550.282, as clarified by mitigation and monitoring measures in Appendix C: Gulf of Mexico Vessel Strike Avoidance and Injured/Dead Aquatic Protected Species Reporting Protocols outlined in the NMFS 2020 BO, BOEM provides guidelines for the monitoring programs designed to minimize the risk of vessel strikes to sea turtles and other protected species and the reporting of any observations of injured or dead protected species. - The NMFS 2020 BO determined that monitoring measures should appreciably reduce the potential for vessel strikes.
+Under 30 CFR § 550.282, as clarified by mitigation and monitoring measures in Appendix C: Gulf of Mexico Vessel Strike Avoidance and Injured/Dead Aquatic Protected Species Reporting Protocols outlined in the NMFS 2020 BO, BOEM provides guidelines for the monitoring programs designed to minimize the risk of vessel strikes to sea turtles and other protected species and the reporting of any observations of injured or dead protected species.

+• The NMFS 2020 BO determined that monitoring measures should appreciably reduce the potential for vessel strikes.
 The NMFS issued an Incidental Take Statement on sea turtle species; the Statement contains reasonable and prudent measures (RPMs) with implementing terms and conditions to help minimize take.
 As the operator has indicated that the vessel strike avoidance guidance (Appendix C: Gulf of Mexico Vessel Strike Avoidance and Injured/Dead Aquatic Protected Species Reporting Protocols) will be followed, there should be appreciably reduced numbers of sea turtles that may be incidentally taken from routine offshore vessel operations; however, the available information on the relationship between these species and OCS oil and gas activities indicates that sea turtles may be killed or injured by vessel strikes.
 Therefore, pursuant to Section 7(b)(4) of the ESA, NMFS anticipates incidental take and granted a limited number of Incidental Take Authorizations to BOEM for sea turtle mortalities by vessel strikes.
 BOEM continues to monitor for any strikes to ensure this authority is not exceeded and to date, none have been reported.
 The scope, timing, and transitory nature of the proposed action will result in limited opportunity for vessel strikes to sea turtles during operations.

-If selected, Alternative 3, the Proposed Action with Additional Conditions of Approval, would allow the operator undertaking the proposed activities, as requested and conditioned in the plan; however, the operator would be required to undertake additional conditions of approval as identified by BOEM and NMFS.
+If selected, Alternative 3, the Proposed Action as Submitted with Additional Conditions of Approval, would allow the operator to undertake the proposed activities as requested and conditioned in the plan; however, the operator would be required to implement additional mitigation and monitoring measures as identified by BOEM and NMFS.
 Alternative 3 differs from Alternative 2 because the additional mitigation and monitoring measures address this resource.
 NMFS provided concurrence, in that, the proposed activities and the use of a moon pool are within the scope of the effect analysis of the NMFS 2020 BO.
-NMFS provided additional mitigations and monitoring measures for activities involving a moonpool and slack line.
-These additional measures should further negate or lessen the chance of a significant impact to sea turtles.
+Because the operator is required to follow all existing lease stipulations and regulations as clarified by NTLs, conditions outlined in the previous analyses related to BOEM NTL Nos.
+2015-G03, 2016-G01, and 2016-G02; and the requirement for additional mitigation and monitoring measures, should minimize or reduce the risk of a significant impact to sea turtles.